UltraStar-Deluxe/USDX/game/languages/readme.txt

     %0:s Artist Name
     %1:d Times Sung

-Some further Explantation about the Wild-Cards:
+Some further explanations about the wildcards:
 %x:[.y]z

-Where X is the Number of the Wildcard,
+Where X is the number of the wildcard,
-Y is optional, it is the number of digits for Decimal Numbers (Z=d).
-So if y is 2 there and the number is only 0 to 9 there will be a Zero added in front of the number. z can be d for Numbers and s for texts
+Y is optional, it is the number of digits for deciaml numbers (Z=d).
+So, if y is 2 there and the number is only 0 to 9 there will be a zero added in front of the number. z can be d for numbers and s for texts

-For the date thing in STAT_OVERVIEW_INTRO you may use %1:.2d for the day and %2:.2d for the Month.
+For the date thing in STAT_OVERVIEW_INTRO you may use %1:.2d for the day and %2:.2d for the month.

 -----------------------
 3. Texts to Add:
 -----------------------
-To port a LanguageFile from Ultrastar 0.5.2 or Higher add the following Texts to the end of the file:
+To port a language file from Ultrastar 0.5.2 or higher add the following texts to the end of the file:

 #Main Screen
 SING_MENU=Main Menu